Mindstormman06/adventure-blogs/README.md

 ### 7. Start Using the Blog

 Once you've set everything up, you can start the blog on your local server or deploy it live.
 The blog should be accessible via your local server's URL (`localhost` or similar).

-## Usage

-- **Login**: Users can log in with their registered username and password.
-- **Create Posts**: After logging in, users can create posts with images, videos, and text.
-- **Edit Profile**: Users can update their profile information (email, username, password).
-- **Verify Email**: When updating the email address, users will receive a verification email.
-- **Admin Controls**: Admins can manage posts and user roles through the admin interface.

 ## Development